עזרה עבור LibreOffice 7.5

-Using the menu command Format - Conditional formatting, the dialog allows you to define conditions per cell, which must be met in order for the selected cells to have a particular format.
+Using the menu command Format - Conditional - Condition, the dialog allows you to define conditions per cell, which must be met in order for the selected cells to have a particular format.

 To apply conditional formatting, AutoCalculate must be enabled.
 Choose \<emph\>Tools - Cell Contents - AutoCalculate\</emph\> (you see a check mark next to the command when AutoCalculate is enabled).